Last Updated on

 Electrolysis is FDA approved for permanent hair removal, however, it can be expensive depending on the size of the area you want treated.
 You will need to ask the electrolysis practitioner if they are happy to perform treatment in this zone.
 You should also ask yourself if you are happy for them to have access!
-Electrolysis can be quite time consuming, as an electric current is applied to each hair follicle.
-There are also home electrolysis machines available if you are interested.
+Electrolysis can be quite time-consuming, as an electric current is applied to each hair follicle.

 Laser hair removal is becoming quite popular as it offers a more permanent solution to hair removal and can potentially be carried out at home.
 If you are particularly hairy, and money is not a problem, then this alternative might be right up your alley.
-Similar to electrolysis, laser hair removal requires repeated sessions for it to be effective and long lasting.
-You can choose to go to a clinic or invest in a home hair removal laser device.
-If you decide to proceed with home treatment, you might want to limit this option to your bikini line.
+Similar to electrolysis, laser hair removal requires repeated sessions for it to be effective and long-lasting.
+You can choose to go to a clinic or buy a home laser hair removal device.

 Ingrown Hairs – Something to Watch out For